 For the past several years, I’ve lived a relatively stable state.
 I worked my ability to handle bad moods and shelve bad thoughts.
 But a couple weeks into this summer, when my life was the epitome of perfect, things went cuckoo in the chicken shed, as they say.
 (Actually, they don’t.
 I totally just made that up.)

 For alternating periods of time, I’m in highs and lows.
-Each lasts about a week, with some breathing space in between.
+Each lasts about a couple weeks, with some breathing space in between.

 Here’s a new truth: “High” does not mean happy, and “low” does not mean sad.